learn-co-curriculum/react-hooks-redux-thunk-readme/README.md

 child component can connect to the store directly from anywhere in the app.
 This allows us to keep many of our React components simple &mdash; no need for passing props through many nested components, no need to use component `state` to keep track of all the data.
 A lot of code that would normally be stored in React components can be removed or replaced.

 With Redux, we can focus more on presentation in our React components, and use actions and reducers to handle the logic of organizing data.
 In following with this pattern, we'll be discussing a package that works in conjunction with
-Redux: Thunk.
+Redux: `redux-thunk`.

-Thunk handles asynchronous calls when working with Redux.
-Think for a moment: we have Redux handling all our app's data.
+`redux-thunk` handles asynchronous calls when working with Redux.
+Think for a
+moment: we have Redux handling all our app's data.
 So far, it's all been hard-coded data, i.e. data that we set ourselves.
 It would be great if we could start getting data from other sources.

 Well, if we had a server or an API, we could _fetch_ some remote data, but we're presented with a familiar problem: we've just removed a lot of logic from our components and now we're going to add more logic?
 Specifically, we're going to fetch data we'll likely want to keep in our Redux store &mdash; adding code to our components seems to be a step backwards.

-With Thunk, we can incorporate asynchronous code in with our Redux actions.
+With `redux-thunk`, we can incorporate asynchronous code in with our Redux actions.
 This allows us to continue keeping our components relatively simple and more focused on presentation.
 In this lesson, we're going to go through what Thunk is and how it is implemented with Redux.

 ## Trying to Send an Asynchronous Request in Redux

-We're familiar with the `Redux` pattern in which the store dispatches an action to the reducer, the reducer uses that action to make changes to the state, and components re-render with new data.
+We're familiar with the `redux` pattern in which the store dispatches an action to the reducer, the reducer uses that action to make changes to the state, and components re-render with new data.

 Going back to hard-coded examples, in previous lessons, we populated our store using data inside an action creator function.
 Something like this: